csc-training/csc-env-eff/_hands-on/throughput/hyperqueue.md

 hq task info <hqjobid> <hqtaskid>
 ```

+☝🏻 Remember to load the hyperqueue module before running the commands above from
+the terminal, otherwise you will get an error message that the command hq is not found.

+☝🏻 Also note that these commands are available only after your job starts running.

 💬 To get a report of how your jobs/tasks completed and spot possible failures,
 you could also run one of these commands in your batch script and redirect the
 output to a file before shutting down the server.